mariohernandez/building-components/README.md

 # Building Components - Breaking it down
-#### A sandbox project by (http://mariohernandez.io)[Mario Hernandez].
+#### A sandbox project by [Mario Hernandez](http://mariohernandez.io).

-This is a sample repo that show how to break a page down into smaller pieces to effectively build components.
+This is a sandbox project that show how to break a page down into smaller pieces to effectively build components.
 Main goal of building components is to reduce code duplication by making components reusable across an entire site.

 ## About the code